MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-3.md

 keywords: azure cli create vm, virtual machine in azure cli
 ---

-# Three - Create a virtual machine on a virtual network
+# 3 - Create a virtual machine on a virtual network

 Virtual machines (VM) in Azure have a large number of dependencies.
 The CLI creates these resources for you based on the command-line arguments you specify.
 In this section, you learn how to deploy a VM to a VNet.